Posts

 Image

-Part 4 – Power Supplies De de de At first glance, power supplies may seem straightforward: transformers, rectifiers, filter capacitors and you’re done.
+Part 4 – Power Supplies At first glance, power supplies may seem straightforward: transformers, rectifiers, filter capacitors and you’re done.
 In this project, that’s true for some of the low-voltage rails, but the bias and especially the screen supply needed considerably more thought.
 High Voltage Supply The high-voltage (HV) supply is built around a 3 kVA UI-core transformer , followed by a full-wave rectifier, an oil-filled capacitor, and bleeder resistors.
 Since Swedish homes typically have 3-phase service, I wired the two 230 V primaries in series across 400 V .
 This helps balance the load between phases and reduces light flicker during key-down.
 The secondary winding has multiple taps; I selected a tap that provides about 3.2 kV DC under load.
-Screen Supply This was the most time-consuming part of the project.
-Several designs were tried, and quite a few MOSFETs gave their lives before the regulator was stable.
-I eventually settled on a series-regulated design .
-Why no...
+The two smaller transformers are 400-230 V transformers.
+I run them from 230 V, with their secondaries connected in series to get 800 VAC, rectified and smoothed to 1100V.
+The board visible is the HV detect, HV multiplier and meter shunt...

 The power amplifier build part 3 - input circuit